From offer to arrival (Postgraduate Taught)

 Search funding options

 We understand that studying a postgraduate degree can be a financial commitment.
 There are a range of options available to help you meet the cost of university.
 You can use our scholarships and bursaries finder to search for studentships, scholarships, bursaries, grants and loans and identify those you may be eligible for.

 Please note that to apply for most of the scholarship schemes offered across our Schools you will need to hold an offer of a place first.

 City, University of London has a dedicated Student Funding team that can advise you on the various funding options available and can provide resources to help you budget and manage your money.

 Register as a student

-To become a fully registered student, you will need to complete a two-stage registration process.
+To become a fully registered student, you will need to complete a five-stage registration process.

 Please note that you will not be a registered student at the University until you have completed both stages of registration.
 Visit the Student Hub to read more about the registration process.

 Start your course